About the 500’s

 - Is the route really rideable on road tyres?

-Yes.
-The route will be ridden on an adventure bike fitted with Tourance tyres.
+Yes, but please do check each event for specific details.
+The route will be ridden on an adventure bike fitted with Dual Sport.
 The off road tracks are the large gravel tracks that pass through the forest.
-The idea is to give riders an easy to ride, scenic route route some Welsh forestry that is otherwise off limits unless it is part of an organised event with the appropriate permits and permissions.
+The idea is to give riders an easy to ride, scenic route route some forestry that is otherwise off limits unless it is part of an organised event with the appropriate permits and permissions.

 - Will my new bike be OK as I don’t want to damage it?

 We would consider these tracks and back roads to be perfect for the “Big” adventure bikes that are able to cover distance and handle light off road.
 The course is design for minimal damage to your bike.
 Of course we cannot guarantee everything as it is a bit of an adventure after all.

 - Will my GPS work?

 For 2020 we will only supply specific waypoint information for checkpoints – so if your navigation is off course, you will have a reference point to get back on track.
 There will be no GPX file of the route.

 A number of questions have arisen about bike suitability.
 KTM 690’s and Husqvarna 701’s are fine, so are older style 600’s that are more trail orientated such as XR/XL600’s which are on the weight limit of 150kgs.
 The reason for having this restriction is to make this an adventure bike event.

 No. Definitely not, the route passes commercial fuel stations and you should refuel here.
 Maximum distance between fuel stops is 80-100 km (50 – 60 miles).
 Just make sure you are fully fuelled at the start.

 - Do I need my own roadbook equipment?